 ‘Ode to All Oak Trees’ copyright by Paula Kuitenbrouwer

 This drawing has a large oak tree as it centre piece, decorated with William Morris botanical motifs and leaves freehand drawn as its border.
 In spring a single oak tree produces both male and female flowers (catkins).
 The acorns are its fruits.
 We use both the acorns and cupule for crafts while jays eat them and squirrels store them for the winter.
 Oak wood was often used for building churches because of the density, great strength, and hardness.
 It is very resistant to insects and fungi.
 Oak wood was also used for building Viking ships and in Medieval times it was used for interior panelling of prestigious buildings.
-Oak was used for making barres to store wine and whiskey; its okay, vanilla like flavour is favoured.
-Mistletoe growing on oak trees were most treasured by druids in Celtic communities; it was harvests with golden sickles.
+Mistletoe growing on oak trees were most treasured by druids in Celtic communities; it was harvested with golden sickles.

 This is a large graphite drawing (about the size of A3) beautifully and softly rendered, titled ‘Praising Plants’.
 I have set up this drawing as a way to show gratitude towards (house) plants.
 They provide us with oxygen, hence the text ‘Thank Your for your O2,’ a word rhyme that names oxygen by its element.
 Instead of drawing plants in pots, I have used a frame decorated with Ginkgo leaves.
 These leaves are found near Ginkgo trees, often in growing in botanical gardens or in Asian cities.
 Inside the border, I have added two plant motifs, Acanthus and Pimpernel Bay-leaf Manilla, inspired by William Morris, a British textile designer, poet, novelist, translator, and socialist activist associated with the British Arts and Crafts Movement.
 The two other plant motifs are designed by me; Bamboo and Lotus flower.